grew-nlp/grew_doc/content/pattern.md

 N [upos = VERB, Mood = Ind|Imp, Tense <> Fut, Number, !Person, lemma = "être" ]
 ```

-The clause above illustrated the syntax of constraint that can be expressed, in turn:
+The clause above illustrates the syntax of constraint that can be expressed, in turn:

  * `upos = VERB` requires that the feature `upos` is defined with the value `VERB`
  * `Mood = Ind|Imp` requires that the feature `Mood` is defined with one of the two values `Ind` or `Imp`